npc-riddlah/win_cloudimage_builder/README.md

 Catalog structure:
 -elements				<- Folder with elements
 ---CUSTOM_ELEMENT_NAME	<- One element folder
+-----preinstall			<- Files from here will be copied into C:/hooks/preinstall/ and will be launched by mainhook
 -----install 			<- Files from here will be copied into C:/hooks/install/ and will be launched by mainhook
 -----configure                    <- Files from here will be copied into C:/hooks/configure/ and will be launched by mainhook
 -----clean			<- Files from here will be copied into C:/hooks/clean/ and will be launched by mainhook